haileymeadow/MycroMaps/README.md

 ## Datasets

-The following datasets are included in this repository:
+The following datasets are/will be included in this repository:

 1. **Fungi Species Dataset**:
    - **Description**: Contains records of various fungi species, including geographic locations, ecological conditions, and other relevant attributes.